JulianOzelRose/TRR-SaveMaster/README.md

 # Tomb Raider I-VI Remastered Savegame Editor
-An open source, cross-platform savegame editor for Tomb Raider I-VI Remastered.
+An open source savegame editor for Tomb Raider I-VI Remastered.
 Main features are listed below.
-The next section contains instructions on how to edit savegames from platforms other than PC.
+The next section contains basic use instructions as well as how to edit savegames from platforms other than PC.
 If you are interested in reverse engineering, there is a technical portion on the bottom section of this README.
-For a tool that allows you to import savegames, convert to PC/PS4/Android/Nintendo Switch format, and reorder/delete savegames, check out [TombExtract](https://github.com/JulianOzelRose/TombExtract).
+For a tool that allows you to import savegames, convert to PC/PS4/Android/NS format, and reorder/delete savegames, check out [TombExtract](https://github.com/JulianOzelRose/TombExtract).

 ### Features